tk-git-acc/personal_website/src/pages/posts/post-1.md

 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["astro", "blogging", "Personal Website"]
 ---
 This is my first blog post, where I am setting up my website using Astro.